Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Appendix

 \subsection{Results of Extended Analysis}

-All experiments of this extended modular analysis were conducted on the same 10\% of the QA pairs draws from the validation sets.
+All experiments of this extended modular analysis were conducted on the same 10\% of the QA pairs drawn from the validation sets.
 To avoid unnecessary computation, all metrics were measured before reranking in the following until Appendix~\ref{app_sec:rerankers}.
-Unless otherwise specified, the following parameters were used: $k=20$, $\alpha=2/3$, $l_{max}=100$, LLM: GPT OSS 120B with medium reasoning effort, embeddings with relational information for step 7, and without relational information for steps 4 and 6.
+Unless otherwise specified, the following parameters were used: $k=20$, $\alpha=2/3$, $l_{max}=100$, LLM: GPT OSS 120B with ``medium reasoning effort'' for steps 1 and 2, and ``low reasoning effort'' for reranking, embeddings with relational information for step 7, and without relational information for steps 4 and 6.